Help! My Child is Struggling with Reading

 2. These words are then embedded in pictures that show what the word is and what it means.

-3. Every word has an accompanying body movement, something that is critical for kinesthetic learners.
+3. Every word has an accompanying body movement; something that is critical for kinesthetic learners.

-4. Finally, a sentence using the word is provided that creates a mini-story that is illustrated by the word-picture on the front of the card.
+4. Finally, a sentence using the word is provided that creates a mini-story that is illustrated by the word picture on the front of the card.

 This design provides instantly all the hooks for learning and remembering that most children need in order to be successful in learning.

-3. How to help children who know their basic sounds and a handful of the most common sight words, but are not progressing as you feel they should
+3. How to help children who know their basic sounds and a handful of the most common sight words, but are not progressing as you feel they should:

 The children in category 3 differ from those in category 2 in that they have less understanding of how to tackle reading.
-They have learned some basics, but your intuition is telling you that it would be best for them if you teach every aspect of reading in a way that is especially designed for them.
+They have learned some basics, but your intuition is telling you that it would be best for them if you teach every aspect of reading in a way that is specially designed for them.
 They don’t just need a little jump-start.
-They need reading taught in a way that they can learn and that will set their course towards success.
+They need reading taught in a way that they can learn and that will set their course toward success.

 Easy-for-Me™ Teaching Kit 2 will empower you as you teach your struggling readers all the concepts of reading.
 Skills taught include: